microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/policy_post.md

 If successful, this method returns `201, Created` response code and [policy](../resources/policy.md) object in the response body.
 If unsuccessful, a `4xx` error will be returned with specific details.

 ### Example
-The following example creates a new token lifetime Policy. notice the stringified definition parameter has escaped double quotes.
+The following example creates a new token lifetime Policy.
+Notice the string definition parameter has escaped double quotes.

 ##### Request